DeepNeuron-AI/GitWorkshop/README.md

 This is one place where conflicts may occur (hint - this is when rebases are useful).

-Task:1
+Who are we
 We are the dynamic balancing team from DeepNeuron.
-We are a reinforcement focused
+We are a reinforcement learning focused group working towards the end goal of having an AI dynamically balanced to always provide a reasonable challenge to the player.
+Going forward this could be implemented by game developers to help keep players engaged in the growing games market with a perfect challenge provided.